What Does ISO Mean?

 What does ISO stand for?
 What does it even mean?
 It appears that ISO means different things to different people.
-Learn meaning of ISO and what does ISO mean?
+Learn the meaning of ISO and what does ISO mean?

 Many people think ISO stands for something, that it’s an acronym for the developer and publisher of International Standards — the International Standards Organization.
 But that ISO organization is actually called International Organization for Standardization or IOS.

 The ISO standards are not named after an acronym.
 The ISO definition comes from the Greek word ‘isos’ for equal.
 All ISO standards use the name ISO to mean ‘isos’ and not to mean an acronym I.S.O.
 So now, no matter what country or language that ISO is used in, the ISO standards are always pronounced the same.
 It is not an I.S.O. standard as many people think, it is an ISO standard — ISO is one word, with no pauses or periods.

 ISO (International Organization for Standardization) is a worldwide federation of national standards bodies, at present comprising 140+ members, one in each country.
 The object of ISO is to promote the development of standardization and related activities in the world with a view to facilitating international exchange of goods and services, and to developing cooperation in the spheres of intellectual, scientific, technological and economic activity.
 The results of ISO technical work are published as International Standards.

 The ISO 9000 family of standards represents an international consensus on best quality management system practices with the aim of ensuring that the organization can continuously deliver products or services that meet the client’s quality requirements.
 These best practices have been distilled into a set of standardized requirements for a quality management system (ISO 9001), regardless of what your organization does, its size, or whether it’s in the private, or public sector.